royaltiescoin/royaltiescoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run RoyaltyCoin-Qt.
+You need the Qt4 run-time libraries to run RoyaltiesCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/royaltycoin-qt (GUI, 32-bit)
+- bin/32/royaltiescoin-qt (GUI, 32-bit)
-- bin/32/royaltycoind (headless, 32-bit)
+- bin/32/royaltiescoind (headless, 32-bit)
-- bin/64/royaltycoin-qt (GUI, 64-bit)
+- bin/64/royaltiescoin-qt (GUI, 64-bit)
-- bin/64/royaltycoind (headless, 64-bit)
+- bin/64/royaltiescoind (headless, 64-bit)

 Other Pages